Bircle: Mining

 As early as 1580, Queen Elizabeth I granted John Blackwall the right to mine coal in the Cheesden Valley.
 In addition, it is believed that during the 17th century, small communities – "folds" – could have had their own mines.

 Pre-Industrial History

 There are signs of human activity dating from about 8000 BC.
 Flints from the Mesolithic period have been found in the Cheesden Valley and Knowl Moor areas.
-All were discovered on high ground close to a water source, and all are quite small and suitable for use as arrowheads and similar objects.
+All were discovered on high ground close to a water source, and all are small and suitable for use as arrowheads and similar objects.